Naushehra Pannuan: Pre-independence

 Development of Naushehra Pannuan continued with the construction of a primary and middle school in 1938.
 Their ruins can be seen in the north section of the village from National Highway 15.
 The post office located in the old bazaar was built during the British rule.

 Independence and Partition of India

 During the Partition of India in 1947, a large number of Naushehra Pannuan Muslim residents left their homes in the bazaar to move to Pakistan.
 These homes were taken over by the remaining villagers.
 One prominent Muslim's home was known to be near the village pond.
 The bricks and earthworks from this home were used to build a bridge that connects Naushehra and Chaudriwaal.
-Independence brought new institutions such as Panchayti Raj and Block-based administration.
+Independence brought new institutions such as Gram Panchayat and Block-based administration.
 As a result of these new institutions, a steady stream of new developments rolled out.
 First was the previously mentioned bridge in 1956.
 This was the same year that senior secondary education came to Naushehra in the form of a senior secondary high school.
 The local Block development office was built in 1961, and was instrumental in rural development around Naushehra Pannuan.